-Even if you've never used Skype before, you can easily join Skype by creating a new Skype account using your tablet:
+Even if you've never used Skype before, you can download Skype for Android from Google Play and join Skype.

 When you have a new account, you’ll be signed in to Skype automatically.
 The account you create can be used on any other versions of Skype such as Skype for Windows, Skype for Mac or Skype on your TV.

-You can, of course, use an existing Skype Name if you’ve previously created a Skype account.
-Simply select Sign in with a Skype account, enter your Skype Name and password in the sign-in screen and tap Sign in.
+You can, of course, use an existing Skype Name if you already have one.
+Simply tap Skype Name, email or phone, enter your Skype Name or Microsoft account email address and password in the sign-in screen and tap Sign in.

 You can sign in to Skype on both devices at the same time, but we don’t recommend it.
 Being signed in to Skype on both devices may lead to conflicts between settings on the applications, and you may find that instant messages are delivered to one device and not the other.
 We recommend only being signed in on one device at a time.

-To sign out of Skype, simply return to the home screen, tap your profile picture on the right side of the screen and select Sign out.
-Click here to learn more.
+To sign out of Skype, tap your profile picture on the right side of the screen, press the phone's menu button or tap the menu icon , and select Sign out.

 Yes.
 To view your application settings: